SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

 ## Full Checkout

-From the **Full Checkout**, you will get access to a number of payment instruments. selected to support the needs of the local market.
+With the **Full Checkout**, you will get access to a number of payment instruments. selected to support the needs of the local market.
 We help you collect and safely store the payer's data.
-And if the payer agrees, we will store their information to have it prefilled the next time they shop.
+If the payer agrees, we will store their information to have it prefilled the next time they shop.
 {:.heading-line}
 {% endcapture %}